eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 # Uploading Files

-To upload files, include them in the body parameters
+To upload a File, include it in the body parameters

         File file = new File("file path");
         Parameters parameters = new Parameters();